ivanceras/sauron/examples/progressive-rendering/README.md

 ## What's going on?

-in `server/src/main.rs`, url is rounted into 5 main paths
+in `server/src/main.rs`, url is routed into 5 main paths
 - root
     - ie: `http://localhost:3030/`
     - This serves the index page.